eskerda/git-bikeshare-bot/README.md

 Most of the bike sharing networks supported on this bot come from the [CityBikes API][2].

 ##Contribute

-If you wish to contribute adding support for more networks, there are two options, depending if you wish to contribute to the CityBikes project, or just to this bot.
+If you wish to contribute adding support for more networks, there are two options, depending on if you wish to contribute to the CityBikes project, or just to this bot.

 ### Contribute to this bot
 To add support for a city directly in this bot, add a new file on the feeds